 For safety reasons some activities are prohibited by Girlguiding

-This is either because adequate safety requirements have not yet been developed or because Girlguiding feels that the activity does not fit with the aims and objectives of guiding.
-Therefore, they are not covered by Girlguiding's insurance policies so you would not be able to make an insurance claim if anything went wrong.
+This is either because adequate safety requirements have not yet been developed or because we feel that the activity does not fit with the aims and objectives of guiding.
+Therefore, they're not covered by Girlguiding's insurance policies so you would not be able to make an insurance claim if anything went wrong.

 Avoid planning activities prohibited by either Girlguiding or The Scout Association at joint events.